iTzAlqxander/portfolio-2023/README.md

 > After it's done, make sure to go to `package.json` and change the name of the project to whatever you named your project.
 Otherwise it will be `react-tailwind-boilerplate`🙃

+### Next reset the remote repo

+Use the following command to reset the remote repo from mine to yours

+`git remote set-url <remote_name> <remote_url>`

+For example: `git remote set-url origin https://git-repo/new-repository.git`

+Then you can try to add-commit-push to see if you connected your remote repo correctly.

 ## Congrats 🎉 you're all set, you're welcome and happy hacking👨🏻‍💻👾

 ## Available Scripts